Certaldo Alto

 US and Canadian citizens do not need a visa for Italy and other European Union countries.

 For group sightseeing, transportation will be provided.
-For personal exploration, all of Certaldo and the lower town are walkable, with a funicular connecting the two areas.
+For personal exploration, all of Certaldo Alto and the lower town are walkable, with a funicular connecting the two areas.

-Florence Peretola airport is accessible, and transfers to and from the airport are via private car with door-to-door service.
+Florence Peretola airport is accessible, and transfers to and from the airport are available via private car with door-to-door service.

 Most of Certaldo Alto is wheelable, with relatively—but not consistently—smooth cobblestone streets.
 Most businesses have steps at their entrances.
 The road to the lower town is paved and smooth but steep; the funicular to the lower town is accessible, with an entrance ramp 15 feet from the hotel front door.